OctopusDeploy/docs/docs/infrastructure/deployment-targets/windows-targets/azure-virtual-machines/via-an-arm-template-with-dsc.md

 ---
-title: Installing the Tentacle via DSC in an ARM Template
+title: Installing the Tentacle via DSC in an ARM template
 description: How to install the Tentacle using Desired State configuration (DSC) in Azure Resource Manager (ARM) Template
 position: 6
 ---

 While the [Azure VM Extension](index.md) is the recommended approach to installing the Tentacle, it does not expose all possible configuration options and permutations.
-If you need more power and configurability, you can use [Desired State Configuration](https://msdn.microsoft.com/en-us/powershell/dsc/overview) (DSC).
+If you need more power and custom configurations, you can use [Desired State Configuration](https://msdn.microsoft.com/en-us/powershell/dsc/overview) (DSC).

 The following example shows how to install a Tentacle during VM provisioning.